-In addition to the general education requirements, students are required to take a core group of courses associated with their major.
+In addition to the 37 credits of general education and elective requirements, students are required to take a core group of courses associated with their major to total 77 credits.
 Students are required to work a minimum of four hours per week in either the campus food service establishment or an approved, local hotel.
 This accounts for 20% of the grade in every Hospitality-related course.

-Hotel and Restaurant Core Courses:
+Hotel and Restaurant Core Courses (40 Credits):